 The capital structure of PSP Investments consists of fund transfers and capital market debt financing.
 PSP Investments has no externally imposed restrictions on capital.
+Notes to the Financial Statements for the year ended March 31, 2015

 16 GUARANTEES AND INDEMNITIES